ilNubis/Rule34/README.md

 ```
 #### > getPostFromUrl(self, url: str) -> PostData
+This method allows you to retrieve multimedia information using the post link

 #### > getPostFromId(self, id) -> PostData
+This method allows you to retrieve multimedia information using the post ID

 #### > getPostFromIndex(self, index: int) -> PostData

-All attribute of PostData class:
-* link -> str    <ATTENTION> The link returned is not the link of the post, but of the multimedia content
-* type -> str
+This method allows you to retrieve the multimedia information of a post on the selected page

-#### Example of Usage:
+Example of usage:
 ```python
 from Rule34 import Rule34